yluo42/TAC/README.md

-# End-to-end Microphone Permutation and Number Invariant Multi-channel Speech Separation
+# Transform-average-concatenate (TAC) for end-to-end microphone permutation and number invariant multi-channel speech separation

-This repository provides the model implementation and dataset generation scripts for the paper "End-to-end Microphone Permutation and Number Invariant Multi-channel Speech Separation" by Yi Luo, Zhuo Chen, Nima Mesgarani and Takuya Yoshioka.
+This repository provides the model implementation and dataset generation scripts for the paper ["End-to-end Microphone Permutation and Number Invariant Multi-channel Speech Separation"](https://arxiv.org/abs/1910.14104) by Yi Luo, Zhuo Chen, Nima Mesgarani and Takuya Yoshioka.
 The paper introduces ***transform-average-concatenate (TAC)***, a simple module to allow end-to-end multi-channel separation systems to be invariant to microphone permutation (indexing) and number.
 Although designed for ad-hoc array configuration, TAC also provides significant performance improvement in fixed geometry microphone configuration, showing that it can serve as a general design paradigm for end-to-end multi-channel processing systems.

 ## Model